rattrayalex/FluxBone_Example/backbone_and_flux_e.md

 #### Backbone 101

-(If you're already well-versed in Backbone, you can skip this - though your corrections would be valued!)
+(If you're already well-versed in Backbone, you can skip this).

 [Backbone](http://backbonejs.org) is an excellent ~little library that includes Views, Models, Collections, and Routes.
 Models are simple places to store data and optionally sync them with the server using a typical REST API.
 Collections are just places to store multiple model instances; think a SQL table.
 (React replaces Backbone's Views, and let's save Routes for another day.)